kmpm/nodemcu-uploader/README.md

 Technical Details
 -----------------
-This uses *almost* an implementation of xmodem protocol for the up-/download part.
+This *almost* uses a implementation of xmodem protocol for the up-/download part.
 The main missing part is checksum and retransmission.

 This is made possible by first preparing the device by creating a set of helper